-Note: Some of the information you may choose to hide, like Price or Amount, is still important to the accounting that Wave does under the hood, even if you don’t want to show that information to your customers.
+Note: Some of the information you may choose to hide, like Price or Amount, is still important to the accounting that Wave does on the back end for balancing your books, even if you don’t want to show that information to your customers.
 So while you’re creating or editing an invoice, you will still see the columns you’ve hidden from your customer’s finished invoice.
 When you preview the invoice, or send it to your customer, the hidden sections will disappear again.

 How to accept credit cards (turn on Payments)

-Want to get paid faster?
-Accept payment by credit card!
+Wave has found that businesses who accept Credit Card payments often get paid up to 3x faster!
 Getting set up only takes a few seconds, and fees are just 2.9% + 30¢ (in most countries).
 Here’s how:

 - While you’re creating your invoice, click the Accept Credit Cards button at the bottom left of the navigation page, then click Enable Credit Card Payments.

-- That’s it!
-Now when you send your invoice by email, your customers will see a standard payment form where they can enter their credit card details on the spot.
+- Now when you send your invoice by email, your customers will see a standard payment form where they can enter their credit card details on the spot.